When students are eager to learn, they understand that our differences are just as important as our similarities.

 Marie Pena

-English Teacher, Assoc.
-Dir. of Diversity, Equity, Inclusion, and Belonging
+Co-Director of Diversity, Equity, Inclusion, and Belonging; English Teacher

 Rippowam Cisqua School is a PreK-Grade 9 independent day school in Westchester County, New York.
 RCS offers challenging academics built on innovation, fine and performing arts, competitive athletics, wellness, leadership, service learning, and a wide selection of extracurricular activities.